zakhard90/plutus-upgradeable-nfts/README.md

 8. Test the project with the Emulator Trace functionality by running `NftUpgrader.Tests.upgradeSequence`

+The Token names resulting from the test can be inspected with [this converter](https://dencode.com/en/string/hex).

 ---

 **Disclaimer**: NFT illustrations were generated with DALL-E